fostroll/corpuscula/doc/README_CORPORA.md

 ## Management of Corpora

-The package `corpus_utils` contain tools for downloading, store and usage of known corpora that can be accessed online.
+The package `corpus_utils` contains tools for downloading, store and usage of known corpora that can be accessed online.

 ### Setting a root directory for store downloaded corpora